ligadata-shilpa/Kamanja/trunk/MetadataAPI/src/test/resources/SampleAdapterMessageBindingsUnitTests.md

   "Serializer": " com.ligadata.kamanja.serializer.JsonSerDeser"
 }

-	$KAMANJA_HOME/bin/kamanja debug $apiConfigProperties add adaptermessagebinding FROMSTRING '{"AdapterName": "kafkaAdapterInput1", "MessageName": "com.botanical.json.ordermsg", "Serializer": " com.ligadata.kamanja.serializer.JsonSerDeser"}'
+	$KAMANJA_HOME/bin/kamanja $apiConfigProperties add adaptermessagebinding FROMSTRING '{"AdapterName": "kafkaAdapterInput1", "MessageName": "com.botanical.json.ordermsg", "Serializer": " com.ligadata.kamanja.serializer.JsonSerDeser"}'

 _The keys in the JSON specification are case sensitive.
 For example, use "AdapterName", not "ADAPTERname" or "adaptername"._

-Note that the adapter message binding sent to the kamanja script is just a flattened version of the json map structure presented above wrapped with the <json>..</json> tokens.
-These tokens allow the kamanja command processor to recognize the beginning and end of the json specified configuration for the adapter message binding.
-They are _significant_.
-The _space_ following start <json> and preceding the closing </json> tokens are currently _required_.
+Note that the adapter message binding sent to the kamanja script is just a flattened version of the json map structure presented.

 The serializer used in this case is the name of the builtin CSV deserializer.
 Note too that it has an options map that is used to configure it.
 See the [description of CSV serializer] for what the options mean.

+Notice that the _MessageName_ key is used in the example.
+It allows a single message to be specified.
+It is also possible to specify multiple messages.
+See the examples below.

 **Output Adapter Message Binding**